keitoronto/assignment1/Module 1 Challenge.md

 Wealthsimple provides an online investment management service combining a Robo-advisor platform with access to live advisors to help Canadians financially.

 ## Why This Matters
 The chief benefit of Robo-advisor is to provide financial advice based on mathematical rules.
-It brings services to a broader audience with lower cost compared to traditionally exclusive wealth management services, such as BMO Smartfolio, Questwealth Portfolios, and Justwealth.
+It brings services to a broader audience with lower cost compared to traditionally exclusive wealth management services.
+There are Canadian competitors that use Robo-advisor technologies such as BMO Smartfolio, Questwealth Portfolios, and Justwealth.

 The Robo-advisors technologies were launched in 2008 during the financial crisis.
 By the end of 2015, almost 100 companies that use Robo-advisors were managing $60 billion assets of clients.
 Wealthsimple surpasses a number of features compared to its competitors: easy sign-up process, no account minimums, easy, automatic contributions, no account inactivity fees, mobile app access innovative features, and competitive fees.